bloominstituteoftechnology/Android_Collections/README.md

 ### Create Listeners

-1. Create an onClickListener for the button in the MainActivity.java file.
+1. Create an onClickListener for the button in the MainActivity.kt file.

 ### Write A Thesaurus Lookup Function

-1. In MainActivity.java, create a variable that is a 2 dimensional String array where each element is an array of strings that are synonyms of the key word.
+1. In MainActivity.kt, create a variable that is a 2 dimensional String array where each element is an array of strings that are synonyms of the key word.
-2. If you need help getting started, you can copy and paste the list found [here](https://github.com/LambdaSchool/Android_Collections/blob/master/Synonyms.java).
+2. If you need help getting started, you can copy and paste the list found [here](https://github.com/LambdaSchool/Android_Collections/blob/master/Synonyms.kt).
 Feel free to add any additional words that you'd like.
-3. In this file, create a function called `synonyms()`.
-It should take a single string as an argument, and return a array of `String`s.
+3. In this file, create a function called `synonyms`.
+It should take a single string as an argument, and return a array of `String` objects.
+> The return type should be `Array<String>?` so you can return a null array if there isn't a list of synonyms
-4. Write the `synonyms()` function.
+4. Write the `synonyms` function.
 It should return an array of strings that are synonyms for the passed in string, or null if there are no synonyms.
 5. Use a for loop to step through the top level array and look for the string in the first element of each element array.

 ### Implement The User Interface

-1. In the listener for the "Show Synonyms" button, get the string entered in the text field, look up synonyms for it using your `synonyms()` function, and if any synonyms are found, display them in the text view.
+1. In the listener for the "Show Synonyms" button, get the string entered in the text field, look up synonyms for it using your `synonyms` function, and if any synonyms are found, display them in the text view.
 2. Be sure to combine the strings in the array into a single string to be displayed in the text view.

 ### Build, Run, and Test Your App